khoitnm/RoboCode/README.md

  - Or use the command line: mvn clean install -Drobocode.home="D:\SourceCode\RoboCode\robocode"

 # Future improvement
-General: strategy for the end game: http://old.robowiki.net/robowiki?EndingGame
+General: strategy for the end game: http://old.robowiki.net/robowiki?EndingGame:
+ - Don't fire when we already missed target a lot.
+ - Or if we still have a lot of energy, while the enemy does not have much:
+   - Try to run directly to hit the enemy.
+   - Fire bullet surround enemies' escape area.
+ - Or when the risk we get hit is high, don't try to save energy, try to hit back.

 Gun:
  - Fix GFTGun to allow battlefield bigger than 1000x1000